What is a good credit score for a 30-year-old?

 There isn’t a specific score

-See what, if any, is the ideal credit score for someone that is 30 years old.
+See what, if any, is the ideal credit score for someone who is 30 years old.

 It’s natural for us, as humans, to compare things.
 We compare everything from clothes to cars.
 Since credit scores are numerical representations of financial standing and creditworthiness, we may wonder how we measure up to others in similar situations.